This page groups my research into categories. For a basic list of publications and manuscripts, go to ‘Publications‘.

 2018.
 Differential Object Marking by A’-status.
 Poster to be presented at NELS 49, Cornell University, October 7. [poster]

 2018, with Michelle Yuan.
 Nominal case and clitic case: Evidence from Choctaw and Yimas.
-PLC42, UPenn, March 24.
+Paper presented at PLC 42, UPenn, March 24.

 2018.
 Dative subjects and nominative objects in Choctaw.
 Invited presentation at the University of Florida Syntax Reading Group, March 19. [handout]